-If yes, please describe: The District conducts a full range of wetland management activities in accordance with Massachusetts General Laws Chapter 252, in compliance with established federal guidelines and in coordination with local Conservation Commissions and municipal officials.
-The objectives of the District's Wetland Management Program are to abate mosquito populations, decrease potential mosquito larval habitat and reduce insecticide applications as part of its integrated pest management, (IPM) strategy.
-The District offers a range of mechanized and manual strategies for both fresh and salt water habitats.
-The fresh water program includes ditch maintenance (pre-existing ditches), problem beaver management as well as fresh water restoration which aims to improve flow, reduce flooding and enhance predator access and habitat.
+Despite regulatory pressures, the District's Wetland Management Program continues to incorporate a range of wetland management activities in accordance with Massachusetts General Laws Chapter 252, in compliance with established federal guidelines and in coordination with local Conservation Commissions and municipal officials.
+(Whenever possible the District participates in larger scale permitted projects to incorporate mosquito control interests through developed and time tested partnerships).
+The objectives of the District's Wetlands Management Program are to abate mosquito populations, decrease potential mosquito larval habitat and reduce insecticide applications as part of its integrated pest management, (IPM) strategy.
+The District offers both mechanized and manual strategies for fresh and salt water habitats whenever possible.

+Fresh water activities include small scale ditch maintenance (pre-existing ditches), problem beaver management as well as fresh water restoration which aims to improve flow, reduce flooding and enhance predator access and habitat.
 The salt water program includes selective salt marsh ditch maintenance (pre-existing ditches) and salt marsh restoration which aims to improve tidal exchange and enhance predator access and refugia.
 The District is a strong advocate for encouraging partnerships with other local, state and federal agencies that incorporate mosquito control activities while simultaneously improving the ecological integrity of fresh and salt water wetlands.